 Latin America.
 Although there have been significant improvements in recent years, the Latin American economies continue to experience significant problems, including high inflation rates and high interest rates.
 Inflation and rapid fluctuations in inflation rates have had and may continue to have very negative effects on the economies and securities markets of certain Latin American countries.
-The emergence of the Latin American economic and fiscal discipline which has been lacking at times in the past, as well as stable political and social conditions.
+The emergence of the Latin American economies and securities markets will require continued economic and fiscal discipline which has been lacking at times in the past, as well as stable political and social conditions.
 There is no assurance that economic initiatives will be successful.
 Recovery may also be influenced by international economic conditions, particularly those in the United States, and by world prices for oil and other commodities.